God of War Ragnarök developers on crafting the ultimate sequel

 Pinto: One of our core mantras is, ‘how do we reach as many players as we can?’
 And I think accessibility just opens it up for anybody to be able to play.
 We don’t want to limit it just because of what we created.
 So I think that we took a lot of feedback from the last game and said, ‘Well, okay, how can we make this even more available for anybody to play?’

-Velasquez: Yeah, absolutely.
+Velazquez: Yeah, absolutely.
 And we draw a lot of inspiration from some of the other PlayStation Studios teams that have done great accessibility features, like Naughty Dog.
 They’ve always pushed forward in their games a lot of these things that make it easier for people to play.
 So we were inspired by them and wanted to go ahead and offer as many options as possible.
 And with some of these things, they could help any player feel more comfortable and change the way that they experience the game.
 I think that’s very important, because in the end, just like Erica said, we want as many people as possible to be able to enjoy and play the game and get to experience that adventure with Kratos and Atreus and really get the most out of it.

 This interview has been edited for language and clarity.